therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Clinic Director

-Debi holds a Bachelor of Social Work (BSW) from the University of Nebraska at Kearney and both a Master of Social Work (MSW) and Master of Public Administration (MPA) from the University of Nebraska at Omaha.
+Debi holds a Bachelor of Social Work from the University of Nebraska at Kearney, and both a Master of Social Work and a Master of Public Administration from the University of Nebraska at Omaha.
+Debi’s therapeutic approaches include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), Ego State Therapy, and Multi-Modal Therapy.

-Alexis Koch, PLCSW
+Alexis Koch, LIMHP

 Therapist